hercychang/prep-step-1/README.md

 <iframe src="https://player.vimeo.com/video/194104144?rel=0&autoplay=1" width="100%" height="400px" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="line-height: 1.6em;" rel="line-height: 1.6em;"></iframe>

 Hello and thank you for applying to App Academy!
-We're excited to help you begin your journey as web developer.
+We're excited to help you begin your journey as a   web developer.

 Before we get started coding, let's take a moment to talk about the application process.
 This course is designed to teach you everything you need to know to get